rettgerst/parousia/high-level.md

-# The Binding of Isaac: Parousia High-Level Design Document
+# Parousia High-Level Design Document

 ## High Concept
-This is a card-and-board re-implementation of the video game series "The Binding of Isaac".
+This is a tabletop game inspired by the video game series "The Binding of Isaac".
 ## Features
  - Single-player or cooperative gameplay
  - Roguelike